During product management interviews, you may get a "sizing" or "estimation" question, where you're asked to estimate some business-related number.

 Once you've arrived at a final estimate, you're not done yet!
 You should proactively transition to doing a "gut check" of your answer - "This feels low / high to me because of X, Y, Z reasons".
 Also, as you're doing the estimation, mark all numbers that are assumptions; at the end, review all the assumptions to point out any that you think are either most unfounded, or which appear to make the biggest difference to your final estimate (arithmetically).

 💡 Got a PM interview?
 Our PM interview drills help get you in top form

 Estimation questions are also notorious parts of the consulting interview process.
-There is a lot of good advice out there about estimation questions in that context, so you may want to leverage online resources for that part of the consulting interview, including [other content from RocketBlocks].
+There is a lot of good advice out there about estimation questions in that context, so you may want to leverage online resources for that part of the consulting interview, including this piece from RocketBlocks.

 A product estimation question is usually less rigorous than a consulting estimation question.
 An estimation question in a PM interview is also more likely to be framed in the context of a particular product.

 Example estimation question from the RocketBlocks Drills database:

 "You're a product marketing manager on the Pinterest team that is focusing on e-commerce opportunity around home remodels in the US.
 Given Pinterest's heavy design focus and wealth of content that relates to interior design, the executive team is considering whether it should push further into content and commerce around home remodels.
 The exec team believes that if it could capture a fraction of the lead generation business around home remodels it would be a big boon for their top line revenue story.
 As a result, they've asked you to estimate the size of the expense on US home remodels each year."